Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_mobaxterm.md

 !!!
 Caution

     Do not forget to close the session after your jobs are finished.
-Just enter `exit` in the command line and complete with pressing enter.
+Just type `exit` in the command line and complete with pressing enter.
 So, the system knows that you are off.
     Otherwise, the cores reserved for you cannot be used by other users.
 Your CPU time stays active until your reserved time will be over.